pollen-robotics/firmware_Poulpe/README.md

     - `current_sense` - Current sense configuration
     - `flash` - Flash memory management and configuration
 - `shared_memory` - Shared memory between the motor controla and dynamixel communication tasks
+- `dynamixel` (optional) - Implementation of the dynamixel protocol - [Read more](src/dynamixel/README.md)
+    - `registers` - Dynamixel registers used to communicate with the host computer
+    - `task` - Real-time task executing the dynamixel communication  and seting/reading the values from/into the shared memory
+- `ethercat` (optional) - Implementation of the EtherCAT communication - [Read more](src/ethercat/README.md)
+    - `task` - Real-time task reading and writing ethercat network and seting/reading the values from/into the shared memory

-#### Real-time tasks
+### Real-time tasks
 The firmware runs two real-time tasks:
-1) `message_handler` - responsible for the communication with the host computer using the serial communication and Dynamixel protocol
+1) `message_handler` - responsible for the communication with the host computer either
+  - using the serial communication and Dynamixel protocol - `dynamixel`
+  - using EtherCAT protocol - `ethercat`
 2) `control_loop` - responsible for the motor control and sensor reading
     - inialization of the motor control and sensor reading
     - communication with the low-level TMC4671 actuators using SPI